Updated: 03/14/19 | March 14th, 2019

 Book Your Accommodation

-You can book your hostel with Hostelworld.
+You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
 My favorite place to stay is: